jintaoguan/EPI-Java/chapter06/ProblemSet_06.md

 ###Problem 6.13
 Design a O(n) algorithm for rotating an array A of n elements to the right by i positions.
 You are allowed O(1) additional storage.

+###Problem 6.14
+Check whether a 9*9 2D array representing a partially completed Sudoku is valid.
+Specially, check that no row, column, and 3*3 2D subarray contains duplicates.
+A 0-value in the 2D array indicates that entry is blank; every other entry is in [1,9].